carch-org/docs/docs/reference/overview-scripts.md

 <img src="https://cdn-icons-png.flaticon.com/128/3721/3721643.png" width="40" />

-**Carch comes with the following scripts to configure various aspects of your Arch-based system or Fedora system.**
+**Carch comes with the following scripts to configure various aspects of your Arch, Fedora & openSUSE based distros.**

 ### Descriptions:

 ### Dwm
-- *Quickly sets up the Dwm window manager with a single-click script, using my customized configuration.*
+- *dwm is a dynamic tiling window manager for X11, known for being minimal, fast, and configurable by editing its source code.
+The script will apply my pre-configured dwm setup from my [harilvfs/dwm](https://github.com/harilvfs/dwm) repo and install all necessary dependencies to make the environment fully functional.*

 ### Hyprland
-- *Installs the Hyprland compositor along with my pre-configured dotfiles for a streamlined setup.*
+- *Hyprland is a dynamic tiling Wayland compositor that supports modern features like animations, window effects, and flexible tiling layouts.
+The script lets you install pre-configured Hyprland setups from respected users - [ml4w](https://github.com/mylinuxforwork/dotfiles), [end-4](https://github.com/end-4/dots-hyprland), [Jakoolit](https://github.com/JaKooLit/Arch-Hyprland), and [prasanthrangan dots](https://github.com/prasanthrangan/hyprdots).*

 ### Fonts
 - *Downloads and installs a variety of Nerd Fonts for improved readability and aesthetics in terminal applications.*

 ### LTS Kernel
-- *Installs the Long-Term Support (LTS) kernel for enhanced stability and extended support.*
+- *This script installs the LTS kernel for Arch-based distros only (not for Fedora or openSUSE).*

 ### Packages
-- *Installs a curated selection of essential packages to establish a fully functional environment.*
+- *Provides a menu with various package categories like Android tools, browsers, multimedia, development, and more.
+Most widely used packages are included, with additional packages coming in future updates.*

 ### Alacritty
-- *Configures the Alacritty terminal emulator using my preferred settings for optimal performance.*
+- *Alacritty is a fast, GPU-accelerated terminal emulator focused on performance and simplicity.
+The script applies my pre-configured Alacritty config to your system.*

 ### AUR
-- *Installs AUR (Arch User Repository) helpers, like Paru or Yay, to simplify package management.*
+- *AUR (Arch User Repository) is a community-driven repository for Arch Linux users, containing user-submitted package build scripts (PKGBUILDs) that make it easy to install software not available in the official repositories.
+The script will let you choose an AUR helper and install it according to your preference.*

 ### Fastfetch
-- *Configures Fastfetch to display detailed system information quickly and attractively in the terminal.*
+- *Fastfetch is a lightweight system information tool displaying OS, hardware, and other details in a clean, customizable format.
+The script applies my fastfetch config from the [harilvfs/fastfetch](https://github.com/harilvfs/fastfetch) repo.*

 ### GRUB
-- *Customizes the GRUB bootloader with improved aesthetics and settings for a more polished boot experience.*
+- *GRUB (GNU GRand Unified Bootloader) is a bootloader that lets you choose and load operating systems or kernels on startup.
+The script offers various themes and applies necessary GRUB configurations.
+Credit to [chrisTitusTech/Top-5-Bootloader-Themes](https://github.com/chrisTitusTech/Top-5-Bootloader-Themes) for the themes and script assistance.*

 ### Kitty
-- *Sets up the Kitty terminal emulator with advanced features and custom configurations.*
+- *Kitty is a fast, GPU-accelerated terminal emulator with modern features like ligatures, tabs, tiling layouts, and image support.
+The script applies my pre-configured Kitty config.*

 ### Neovim
-- *Installs and configures Neovim for an enhanced, efficient code editing environment.*
+- *Neovim is a modern, improved fork of Vim designed to be more extensible, faster, and easier to integrate with plugins.
+The script lets you choose between Kickstart Neovim and NvChad setups to customize your IDE environment.*

 ### Picom
-- *Installs and configures the Picom compositor to enable window transparency, shadows, and other visual effects.*
+- *Picom is a lightweight compositor for X11 that adds window transparency, shadows, and animations.
+The script offers installation of my pre-configured Picom config and support for animated Picom from [picom-ftlabs](https://github.com/r0-zero/picom).*

 ### Rofi
-- *Configures Rofi as a powerful application launcher and window switcher, improving workflow efficiency.*
+- *Rofi is a lightweight application launcher, window switcher, and dmenu replacement for X11.
+The script applies my pre-configured Rofi config.*

 ### SDDM
-- *Configures the SDDM (Simple Desktop Display Manager) for a streamlined and visually appealing login experience.*
+- *SDDM (Simple Desktop Display Manager) is a modern, Qt-based graphical login manager.
+The script installs a Catppuccin-based theme for SDDM from the Catppuccin community.*

 ### Themes & Icons
-- *Installs and applies a set of themes and icons to enhance the look and feel of your desktop.*
+- *Installs and applies a collection of themes and icons to enhance the desktop appearance.*

 ### Wallpapers
-- *Installs a selection of wallpapers for a personalized desktop aesthetic.*
+- *Downloads a collection of beautiful Nord and Catppuccin wallpapers.*

 ### Tmux
-- *Installs and configures Tmux for a more efficient terminal multiplexing experience.*
+- *tmux is a terminal multiplexer that lets you manage multiple terminal sessions within one window.
+The script applies my pre-configured tmux config.*

 ### Helix
-- *Installs and configures the Helix text editor, providing a modern and feature-rich code editing environment optimized for both performance and ease of use.*
+- *Helix is a modal text editor inspired by Vim, focused on speed and modern features such as syntax highlighting, language server protocol (LSP) integration, and multiple cursors.
+The script applies my pre-configured Helix config.*

 ### Bash Prompt
-- *Sets up a custom Bash prompt with useful information such as the current working directory, Git status, and system details, enhancing the command line experience.*
+- *The customizable command-line prompt for the Bash shell.
+The script lets you choose between Tokyo Night, Catppuccin, and Nord themes.*

 ### Zsh Prompt
-- *Configures a stylish Zsh prompt with added functionalities like syntax highlighting, auto-completion, and custom themes for a more efficient shell experience.*
+- *Zsh (Z shell) is an advanced Unix shell with features like improved tab completion, better scripting, and powerful customization.
+The script installs all required dependencies and applies my custom theme.*

 ### Fish
-- *Installs and configures the Fish shell, offering an interactive and user-friendly command-line environment with advanced features such as auto-suggestions and a clean syntax.*
+- *Fish (Friendly Interactive Shell) is a user-friendly Unix shell with smart auto-suggestions, syntax highlighting, and easy scripting.
+The script installs and applies the [tide](https://github.com/IlanCosman/tide) theme.*

 ### Bun
-- *Installs and configures Bun, a fast JavaScript runtime for modern development.*
+- *Bun is a fast, all-in-one JavaScript runtime, bundler, and package manager focused on performance.
+The script installs Bun on your system.*

 ### Npm
-- *Ensures npm is installed correctly, offering an alternative setup if needed.*
+- *npm (Node Package Manager) is the default package manager for Node.js, used for managing JavaScript libraries and dependencies.
+The script installs npm on your system.*

 ### Chaotic AUR
-- *Install and configure Pacman to add the Chaotic AUR on Arch.*
+- *Chaotic-AUR is a popular unofficial Arch User Repository (AUR) helper repository providing prebuilt binary packages.
+The script installs Chaotic-AUR and configures `pacman.conf` to use it.*

 ### Dunst
-- *Configures Dunst, a lightweight and customizable notification daemon, with optimized settings for a sleek and unobtrusive experience.*
+- *Dunst is a lightweight, customizable notification daemon for Linux that shows minimal, unobtrusive desktop notifications.
+The script applies my pre-configured Dunst setup.*

 ### Foot
-- *Sets up the Foot terminal emulator with wayland support and custom configurations.*
+- *Foot is a lightweight, fast, minimal Wayland-native terminal emulator designed for simplicity and performance.
+The script applies my pre-configured Foot config.*

 ### Ghostty
-- *Sets up the Ghostty terminal emulator with GPU acceleration and custom configurations.*
+- *Ghostty is a fast, feature-rich, cross-platform terminal emulator using native UI and GPU acceleration.
+The script applies my pre-configured Ghostty config.*

 ### Audio
-- *Install & Sets up PipeWire audio system.*
+- *Installs and sets up the PipeWire audio system.*

 ### Bluetooth
-- *Install Bluetooth Needed Packages & Sets up Bluetooth.*
+- *Installs Bluetooth packages and sets up Bluetooth functionality.*

 ### Brightness
-- *Set the brightness level to your preference using Brightnessctl.*
+- *Sets screen brightness to your preference using Brightnessctl.*

 ### Extensions
-- *Recommend some useful Extensions for Chromium or Firefox based browser's.*
+- *Recommends useful extensions for Chromium- or Firefox-based browsers.*